Back to Blog

-Deep-dive into Part 1 of the Australian citizenship test covering Aboriginal and Torres Strait Islander history, European settlement, national symbols, and modern Australia.
-Includes sample questions with explanations.
+A guide to Part 1 of the citizenship test, covering Aboriginal history, European settlement, national symbols, and modern Australia with sample questions.

-Part 1 of the Australian citizenship test — Australia and Its People — covers the broadest range of material in the entire test.
-From 65,000 years of Indigenous history through to modern multicultural Australia, this section tests your knowledge of who Australians are, where they came from, and the symbols that unite them.
-Expect roughly a quarter of your 20 test questions to come from this section.
+Part 1 of the Australian citizenship test, Australia and Its People, covers the broadest range of material in the whole test.
+From 65,000 years of Indigenous history through to modern multicultural Australia, it asks about who Australians are, where they came from, and the symbols that unite them.
+Expect a good share of your 20 test questions to come from here.

 What Part 1 Covers